 People also LOVE the smell – so it just goes to show that if you fragrance a Vitamin C product with the most famous Vitamin C beneficiary – the orange, then you’re already onto a winner…

-This approach to voice of the customer research is valuable for beauty brands needing to understand their followers.
-It gives brands new ways to target their audience, a better understanding of what drives them to purchase and uncovers competitor insights that could be used in product innovation.
-By understanding all this, a brand can tailor its marketing and comms strategy to inspire, delight and ultimately drive more sales, as well as creating products that meet the customers’ needs.
+This approach to competitor analysis is valuable for beauty brands needing to understand their followers.
+It gives brands new ways to target their audience, a better understanding of what drives them to purchase and uncovers insights that could be used in product innovation.
+By understanding all this, a brand can tailor its marketing and comms strategy to inspire, delight and ultimately drive more sales, as well as create products that meet the customers’ needs.